NCBI-Hackathons/Plasmitron/README.md

         minimap2-2.11_x64-linux/minimap2 -ax map-pb sequence.fasta SRR7445584.fasta > chromAlign.sam

- 3. Obtain fasta sequence for reads that are unaligned against the bacterial genome using provided scripts.
+ 3. Obtain fasta sequence for reads that are unaligned against the bacterial genome using provided scripts under the "filter" folder.

- 4.
+ 4. Align the filtered reads against the reference file made by concatinating all the plasmid reference sequences.
+Do this alignment using the minimap2 command as before.

+ 5. Check for plasmids that have a significant number of reads aligning against them.
+The cut-off for our dataset was '20'.

 ## WorkFlow